Skip to content

 • Community learning

-The course has very high success rates (97%) and employability rates are excellent.
-A significant number of trainees move from part-time to full-time employment, and many full-time tutors move into further career opportunities.
+The DiT is a new course, but it directly replaces the Diploma in Education and Training (DET) which has had very high success rate and excellent employability rates.
+A significant number of DET trainees move from part-time to full-time employment, and many full-time tutors move into further career opportunities.

 For those who haven't got a degree already, the programme enables you to apply to the Education Studies BA (Hons) degree.
 You'll progress to the final year of the course, delivered at the University of Worcester.
-Additional credits at 4 and 5 are required to access the final year of the degree and opportunities are provided to gain these.
 There is also possible progression to Master's Level programmes for those who have a degree.

 Costs